-Cracked Black Pepper and Ham Scones are easy to make and perfect for a brunch or an afternoon party.
-These scones are savory, soft and delicious.
+Black Pepper and Ham Scones are easy to make and perfect for brunch or an afternoon party.
+These scones are savory, soft, and delicious.

 Scones are my latest guilty pleasure.
-When I think of scones I think of an afternoon tea, or a Saturday breakfast/brunch.
+When I think of scones, I think of afternoon tea or a Saturday breakfast/brunch.

 They are different enough from the standard morning muffin or bowl of cereals to feel like a special treat yet retain an old-fashioned, homey comfort that I love.

-For the ones who had scones in the past and did not like them because they were dry and tasteless, I am sorry.
-Scones are in fact delicious when you make them right.
+I am sorry for those who had scones in the past and did not like them because they were dry and tasteless.
+Scones are, in fact, delicious when you make them right.

-One of the secrets for a successful scone is to start with cold ingredients.
-The butter has to be really cold, in particular, even frozen(exactly the same way if you would make a pie crust).
+One of the secrets to a successful scone is to start with cold ingredients.
+The butter must be very cold (the same way you would make a pie crust).

-The cold butter is usually worked into the dry ingredients, and creates crumbs.
-When the little butter/flour crumbs melt as the scones bake, they release steam and create little pockets of air.
+The cold butter is usually worked into the dry ingredients and creates crumbs.
+When the little butter/flour crumbs melt as the scones bake, they release steam and form little pockets of air.